National Geochemical Survey of Australia Project

 Timeline: Following planning in the first half of 2007, fieldwork, including initial training, began in mid 2007 and ran until late 2009.
 Figure 6 shows the final distribution of sampled catchments.
 Of the 1390 targeted catchments, 1186 could be accessed in time, yielding approximately 80 per cent coverage of the nation.
 Including six large catchments which were subject to additional sampling higher up in the landscape and 123 sampled in duplicate for quality control, the NGSA project has collected samples at 1315 sites across the continent.
 Sample preparation started in late 2007 and concluded at the end of 2009.
 Sample analysis began in late 2008 and concluded in mid 2010.
 Data analysis and reporting are taking place during 2010-11 prior to the project's conclusion on 30 June 2011.

-- National Geochemical Atlas of Australia
+- National Geochemical Atlas of Australia: Web or Report

 - Publications on various aspects of the project, including preliminary energy and mineral exploration implications of the new geochemical dataset